Blog – Posted on Thursday, Apr 23

 A Kindle Unlimited subscription costs $9.99 per month, or $119.98 per year.
 There’s also a free 30-day trial so you can test it out beforehand.

-If you’re in for the long haul, keep in mind that Amazon sometimes runs price promotions on KU, such as deals on three-month and one-year subscriptions:
+If you’re in for the long haul, keep in mind that Amazon sometimes runs price promotions on Kindle Unlimited, such as deals on three-month and one-year subscriptions:

-Look out for these promotions if you’re hoping to get a bargain on KU.
+Look out for these promotions if you’re hoping to get a deal on KU.
 Pending eligibility, they should appear on your digital subscription page.
-You can also get there from any page on Amazon, by selecting “Accounts and Lists” (in the upper righthand corner) → “Your Kindle Unlimited” → “Click here to join.”
+You can get there from any page on Amazon by selecting “Accounts and Lists” (in the upper righthand corner) → “Your Kindle Unlimited” → “Click here to join.”

 Is Kindle Unlimited free for Prime members?

-To clarify, Kindle Unlimited is not included in Amazon Prime, which is Amazon’s premium subscription service for all products.
-KU a completely separate service that focuses solely on written and audiobook content.
-And you don’t get a discount on one by subscribing to the other — so make sure you weigh your options before you throw down the cash.
+Amazon Kindle Unlimited is not included in Amazon Prime, which is Amazon’s premium subscription service for all products.
+KU is a completely separate service that focuses on written content.
+However, Prime members do get access to Prime Reading, which is comparable to Kindle Unlimited (and which we'll cover in greater detail below).